 - You won't have to manage a large codebase since all channels use the same API.

-Tutorial: How to send SMS using a Multichannel Notification Services
+Tutorial: How to send SMS using a Notification API

-For this demonstration, I will be using Courier since it supports some well-known SMS providers like Twillio, Plivo, MessageBird, etc. Here is a full list of supported channels and providers.
+For this demonstration, I will be using Courier since it supports some well-known SMS providers like Twilio, Plivo, MessageBird, etc. Here is a full list of supported channels and providers.

 Creating a Courier account